-If your child is in grade 3 or above and needs 1st Communion, please contact email@example.com to be registered for First Communion Preparation and discuss the options for age appropriate preparation.
+If your child is in grades 3-5 and needs 1st Communion, please contact firstname.lastname@example.org to be registered for First Communion Preparation and discuss the options for age appropriate preparation.

-What do I do if I know we can not attend all of the FAITH FX/EDGE sessions in any one group (A, B or C)?
+What do I do if I know we can not attend all of the faith formation sessions that I am registered for?

-If you cannot attend all the sessions in your selected group: A, B, or C, email firstname.lastname@example.org.
+If you cannot attend all the sessions in your selected group, please email email@example.com as soon as possible to discuss alternative options.

 My child is in middle school.
 When do they begin the Confirmation Prep program?

-Confirmation preparation will be a one year, interactive program open to those at least entering the 9th grade, where candidates will prepare during the school year and be confirmed in the Spring of that same year.
+Confirmation preparation will be a one year, interactive program open to those at least entering the 9th grade, where candidates will prepare during the winter of their freshmen year and be confirmed in the Fall of the 10th grade year [late September].

 Families seeking Confirmation for their teens are asked to be registered parishioners and active in the life of the Parish, as Confirmation means a full initiation into the active life within the Church.

-Why have the Confirmation Prep program be one year, open to those entering 9th Grade?
+Why have the Confirmation Prep program be one year, open to those in the 9th Grade?

 Being confirmed is a gift and an important step on the faith journey, one which we want to support and ensure that students have discerned and are ready to make.
 Allowing middle-schoolers to complete the middle school Faith Formation program first allows them to be invested in as middle-schoolers and finish forming a foundation during their middle school years before entering a more formal sacramental preparation process.